Basics: neuroscience and psychophysics

 Make sure that you’re familiar with each of these concepts—this introductory section recaps background vocabulary to support other learning goals.

-If you have yet to take a neuroscience class, you will want to read—thoroughly—the very excellent Chapter 12 from the OpenStax Anatomy and Physiology textbook.
-This Neuroscience section is composed of excerpts from that chapter to highlight just the key concepts that are most relevant to a study of sensation and perception.
+This Neuroscience section is composed of excerpts from Chapter 12 of the OpenStax Anatomy and Physiology textbook to highlight key concepts that are most relevant to a study of sensation and perception.

 Nervous tissue is composed of two types of cells, neurons and glial cells.
-Neurons are the primary type of cell that most anyone associates with the nervous system.
-They are responsible for the computation and communication that the nervous system provides.
+Neurons are the primary cells associated with the nervous system.
+They are responsible for the computation and communication that occurs within the nervous system.
 They are electrically active and release chemical signals to target cells.
 Glial cells, or glia, are known to play a supporting role for nervous tissue.
 Ongoing research pursues an expanded role that glial cells might play in signaling, but neurons are still considered the basis of this function.
 Neurons are important, but without glial support, they would not be able to perform their functions.

 Parts of a Neuron